cube-js/cube/docs/content/Schema/Advanced/Data-Blending.md

 Provided we have the aforementioned tables `OnlineOrders` and `RetailOrders` let's assume that we want to chart those measures together and see how they correlate.
-You can simply pass the queries to the Cube.js client, and it will merge the results which will let you easily display it on the chart.
+You can simply pass the queries to the Cube client, and it will merge the results which will let you easily display it on the chart.

 ```javascript